bespoyasov/refactor-like-a-superhero/manuscript-en/13-module-integration.md

 ## Dependencies

 Speaking of coupling and module integration, it's worth mentioning dependency management.
-By _dependencies_, for simplicity, we'll mean any code that is used by ours.
-For example, in the function `randomInt` we use the method `Math.random` in addition to the two arguments—this is a dependency:
+By _dependencies_, we'll mean any code that ours use for simplicity.
+For example, in the function `randomInt`, we use the method `Math.random` in addition to the two arguments—this is a dependency:

 ```ts
 function randomInt(min, max) {